RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Description** - enter the description of the specimen as given on the label.
 - **Number of Duplicates** - enter the number of duplicates that were made when the specimen was collected if known.
+- **Associated Material** - enter any information about associated material that are not being created as Preparations within the Collection Object record here.
+This should include DNA, silic-dried material, photographs, etc.
 - **Remarks** - (this field is currently being added to the form) - enter any additional information about the Collection Object, including Associated Material.
 When adding Associated material:
   - If the associated material is a **duplicate, spirit or a destructive sample held at RBGE** then a separate **preparation** should be created if not already done
   - If the associated material is **silica gel** then it should be entered into the **silica-dried material database** - a note can be made in **Remarks**.